-The caution and danger statements used in this book also appear in the multilingual safety information book that is accessible through Access IBM.
-Each statement is numbered for easy reference corresponding to statements in the safety book.
+The caution and danger statements used in this book appear in the multilingual Safety Information book.
+Each statement is numbered for easy reference to the corresponding statements in the safety book.

-The notices and statements are as follows:
+The following types of notices and statements are used in this book:

-- Notes: These notices provide important tips, guidance, or advice. - Important: These notices provide information or advice that might help you avoid inconvenient or problem situations. - Attention: These notices indicate potential damage to programs, devices, or data.
+- Note: These notices provide important tips, guidance, or advice. - Important: These notices provide information or advice that might help you avoid inconvenient or problem situations. - Attention: These notices indicate potential damage to programs, devices, or data.
 An attention notice is placed just before the instruction or situation in which damage could occur. - Caution: These statements indicate situations that can be potentially hazardous to you.
 A caution statement is placed just before the description of a potentially hazardous procedure step or situation. - Danger: These statements indicate situations that can be potentially lethal or extremely hazardous to you.
 A danger statement is placed just before the description of a potentially lethal or extremely hazardous procedure step or situation.